Frequently Asked Questions

 • How do I set up my CAC Registry Account?

-The first step is to make sure you have an account with CAC; if you don’t you, can sign up here .
-After that, please review the article Quick Start.
+The first step is to make sure you have an account with CAC; if you don’t you, can sign up here.
+After that, please review our Quick Start Guide

 The CAC Registry offers two types of Sets: CAC Only and Universal sets.
 CAC Only sets accepts CAC coins, both graded and stickered.
 Universal sets accept CAC coins, both graded and stickered, as well as coins certified by Professional Coin Grading Service (PCGS) and Numismatic Guarantee Corporation (NGC) coins (though this is not an indication that PCGS or NGC endorse the CAC Registry).